Programs

 Hometown Humanities

-Hometown Humanities concentrates on humanities programming in one rural community over the course of a year.
-Staff works closely with community leaders to learn about local successes and challenges and then helps them tailor programs and events that fit their needs.
+Hometown Humanities concentrates cultural programming in one rural community.
+Our staff works closely with community leaders to learn about local successes and challenges.
+We then tailor programs and events to fit their needs.
 Our goals are to enrich lives, strengthen cultural infrastructure, and build relationships, one small town at a time.

 Speakers in the Schools

 Humanities Montana presenters interact with students across the state, leading workshops and conversations on topics like current affairs, untold histories, native cultures, literature, and more.
-Teachers work with speakers to tailor programs to varying degrees to suit classroom needs.
+Teachers work with speakers to tailor programs to suit classroom needs.

 Mo Reynolds, Connecting with Folk Tales and Fables.
 Photo Submitted by the Billings Public Library

-total Speakers in the Schools presentation took place in 2022.
+total Speakers in the Schools presentations took place in 2022.

 of presentations occurred in rural communities.